awsdocs/amazon-connect-admin-guide/doc_source/check-voice-id.md

 ## Configured block<a name="check-voice-id-configured"></a>

-The following image shows what this block looks like when it's configured to check for:
+The following three images show what this block looks like when it's configured to check for:

 1. Enrollment status